Diplomatic history of Australia: 1930s: Appeasement

+World War II

-At the beginning of World War II, Australia was part of the commonwealth of the British Empire, and depended on Britain for its security against Japan.
+At the beginning of World War II, Australia was part of the commonwealth of the British Empire, and expected the United Kingdom would guarantee its security in any conflict with Japan.
 On 3 September 1939, Prime Minister Robert Menzies announced, "Great Britain has declared war on Germany, and as a result, Australia is also at war...
 There can be no doubt that where Great Britain stands, there stand the people of the entire British world".
 Australia was the first nation to come to Great Britain's aid, sending its combat divisions to fight in the Middle East and North Africa.

-The unprecedented Japanese attack on an American naval base at Pearl Harbour, Hawaii, on 7 December 1941, led to the formal entry of the United States into the war.
+The unprecedented Japanese attack on an American naval base at Pearl Harbor, Hawaii, on 7 December 1941, led to the formal entry of the United States into the war.
 Japanese attacks continued through Burma, Borneo, the Dutch East Indies (Indonesia) and Malaya.
 The island of Singapore was strategically crucial for the British defence plan, however it was poorly defended and surrendered to the Japanese on 15 February 1942, with thousands of Australians as prisoners of war.
-British Prime Minister Winston Churchill had given priority to the European war and was unable to assist the Australians.
+British prime minister Winston Churchill had given priority to the European war and was unable to assist the Australians.
 Australia Prime Minister John Curtin appealed to the US instead, "Australia looks to America free of any pangs as to our traditional links of kinship with Great Britain."
 This speech announced the shift of reliance from Great Britain to the United States.

 Relations with the United States

 In March 1942 after the Japanese attacks on Darwin, U.S. President Roosevelt ordered General Douglas MacArthur to move the American base from the Philippines to Brisbane, Australia.
 By September 1943, more than 120,000 American soldiers were in Australia.
 The Americans were warmly welcomed at first but tensions grew evident.
-MacArthur worked very closely with the Australian government and took command of its combat operations.
+MacArthur worked closely with the Australian government and took command of its combat operations.
 Fighting continued throughout Southeast Asia for the next two years.
 When the European war was declared over, Australia and the US still had a war to win against Japan.
 MacArthur promoted a policy of "island hopping" for his American troops while he suggested that the Australian troops should continue clearing and rounding up the Japanese from New Guinea, New Britain, Borneo and Bougainville.